BearStudio/start-ui-figma/.github/ISSUE_TEMPLATE/fix.md

 ---

+- [ ] I can reproduce this bug with the latest version available on the [community page](https://go.bearstudio.fr/start-ui-figma)

 ## Describe the problem
 <!--A clear and concise description of what the bug is.
 Please add some **screenshots** to make it clearer-->